Best early Black Friday router deals: $99 Orbi 3-pack and more

 The Eero Pro 6 isn't cheap at $599 for a three-pack, but that's less than you'll spend for other high-end, triband mesh routers that support Wi-Fi 6, including our top picks such as the Asus ZenWiFi AX and the AX6000 version of Netgear Orbi.
 And, if you're willing to wait a couple of extra days for delivery, Amazon will include a free Fire TV Cube for folks who purchase through the link below.
 That's a leftover deal from Prime Day, but it's a good offer for a mesh system that held up well in our tests.
 Read our Eero Pro 6 review.

-Discuss: Early Black Friday router deals: Upgrade to mesh or Wi-Fi 6 at a holiday discount
+Discuss: Best Black Friday router deals: Upgrade to mesh or Wi-Fi 6 with a huge saving

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.